-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of standardised diagnostic assessments.
-Training will be provided for staff to ensure assessments are interpreted correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction 1, 2, 3, 6 Training for tutors about how to use data to inform DEAR delivered by IW.
-Embedding checking for understanding techniques developed last year, ensuring staff are able to rapidly identify gaps in prerequisite knowledge.
+Training will be provided for staff to ensure assessments are interpreted correctly. support through interventions or teacher instruction Training for tutors about how to use data to inform DEAR delivered by Lead on Reading Embedding checking for understanding techniques developed last year, ensuring staff are able to rapidly identify gaps in prerequisite knowledge.
 This will involve ongoing teacher training and support in CPL Wednesdays.
-The identification of key concepts and the building blocks (thresholds) towards them is crucial in ensuring DA pupils can move effectively through the curriculum.
+The identification of key concepts and the building blocks (thresholds) towards them is crucial in ensuring disadvantaged students can move effectively through the curriculum.
 The EEF Toolkit identifies that the impact of mastery learning approaches is an additional five months' progress, on average, over the course of a year.
-1, 3, 6

 Developing metacognitive skills in all pupils through the whole school introduction of 'My turn, our turn, your turn' to model key concepts and skills across the school allowing a high success rate in independent practice.
 This will involve ongoing teacher training and support in CPL Wednesdays.
-Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners as suggested in the EEF Toolkit .
+Teaching metacognitive strategies to pupils can be an inexpensive method to help pupils become more independent learners as suggested in the EEF Toolkit.
 On average, these approaches have an impact of 7 months' additional progress.
-This is also in line with the recommendations in the EEF Metacognition and Self-regulated Learning guidance report .
+This is also in line with the recommendations in the EEF Metacognition and Self-regulated Learning guidance report.
 Internal QA and the trust review have identified that pupils do not always have a high quality model to work towards where they have heard their teacher's thinking.
-1, 3, 6 Embed the whole school strategy towards reading, vocabulary and writing in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
-Reading is crucial to ensuring pupils develop a wide ranging vocabulary and access more complex learning opportunities.
+Embed the whole school strategy towards reading, vocabulary and writing in line with recommendations in the EEF Improving Literacy in Secondary Schools guidance.
+We will fund professional Reading is crucial to ensuring pupils develop a wide ranging vocabulary and access more complex learning opportunities.
 Within this includes specific tasks that target and develop reading comprehension.
-The EEF toolkit highlights this specific strand of reading intervention to add 6 months of impact for pupils.
-1, 2, 3, 6 We will fund professional development and instructional coaching focused on the highest leverage needed for teacher development in this area.
-This now involves all members of the teaching staff.
-X% of year 7 pupils that fall into stanines 1-3 are DA pupils.
-X% of year 8 pupils that fall into stanines 1-3 are DA pupils.
+The EEF toolkit highlights this specific strand of reading intervention to add 6 months of impact for pupils. development and instructional coaching focused on the highest leverage needed for teacher development in this area.
+34% of year 7 pupils that fall into stanines 1-3 are DA pupils.
+26% of year 8 pupils that fall into stanines 1-3 are DA pupils.
 Reading comprehension, vocabulary and other literacy skills are heavily linked with attainment in maths and English: Why Closing the Word Gap Matters?